-Many people are often intimidated to come into a running store.
-There is a mindset that everyone working and that comes in is a professional, fast runner.
+Many people are often intimidated to come into a run specialty store.
+There is a mindset that everyone working, and that comes into a local store is a professional, fast runner.
 I can assure you that is not the case!

-I was asked to write a post about how to get the most out of coming to get fitted for running shoes.
+I was asked to write a post about how to get the most when shopping at a run specialty store.
+See here we are!

-First tell us all the aches and pains you have when running.
+First, tell us all the aches and pains you have when running.

 Did you lose half your toenails?

-Don’t feel like you are rambling, the more you can tell us about your running history the easier it is to narrow down shoes.
+Don’t feel like you are rambling, the more you can tell us about your running history, the easier it is to narrow down shoes.

-Third ask questions:
+Third, ask questions: